Overview

 Curriculum

-The Global Studies curriculum offers a foundation through a set of four introductory courses, as well as specialization in one of three concentrations.
+The Global Studies curriculum offers a foundation through a set of five introductory courses, as well as specialization in one of four concentrations.
 Students must select one of the following concentrations:

 - Global Economy

-The introductory courses prepare students for the concentrations by studying alternative disciplinary and problem-based approaches to global studies.
-Within this general framework, the three concentrations allow students to identify a specialized program of study drawing from a structured set of concentration-specific requirements and electives, culminating in a research-based and writing-intensive capstone seminar.
+The introductory courses prepare students for the concentrations through immersive coursework using interdisciplinary and problem-based approaches to global studies.
+Within this general framework, the four concentrations allow students to identify a specialized program of study drawing from a structured set of concentration-specific requirements and electives, culminating in a research-based and writing-intensive capstone seminar.
 Each concentration offers many elective options and new courses are added each semester.
 Students are encouraged to work with their advisor to select the best options for their intended career path.

-To develop a world perspective, students in Global Studies take two full years (through 4th semester) of a foreign language and either participate in an approved study abroad program or take additional area studies courses.
-Students work with their advisor and the Education Abroad office to identify the best fit with their language skills, disciplinary interests, career plans and financial capabilities.
+To develop an international perspective, students in Global Studies attain forth semester proficiency in a world language and either participate in an approved study abroad program or take additional area studies courses.
+Students work with their advisor, faculty in Global Studies, and the Education Abroad office to develop pragmatic study abroad programs.

 Campus Location: Main